 The downfall of this approach can be that those who tend to focus on building relationships may be too timid to ask for the sale and to close the deal.
 In at least one study, Relationship Builders were found to underperform more than any other personality type of salesperson, and Challenger types, who are willing to be a bit provocative and confrontational, were found to perform the best in meeting their sales goals.
-For coaches who excel at relationship building, and who are committed to being successful salespeople, commitment can help bridge this potential gap.
+For coaches who excel at relationship building and are committed to being successful salespeople, commitment can help bridge this potential gap.
 Putting in the effort to build relationships over time allows coaches to move into enduring relationships with their clients, rather than relying on “one and done” models, which are short-lived and difficult to capitalize on for the long haul.
 So even if being challenging is not your strong point, you might harness persistence to keep following up multiple times as part of your pathway to sales success, all the while engaging with the prospect about their concerns.

 If the relationship seller brings trust and expertise to the table…then relationship selling is still the best selling process.
 Good salespeople must build value laden relationships. ~ Avila and Inks, researchers